 In 2019, Minneapolis hosted the NCAA Men's Division I Basketball Championship.

-In 2019, Minnesota's economy had a gross domestic product of $383 billion, with numerous top U.S. companies headquartered there.
+In 2019, Minnesota's economy had a gross domestic product (GDP) of $383 billion.
+33 of the top 1,000 publicly traded companies by revenue in the United States were headquartered in Minnesota.

-According to the United States Census Bureau, Minnesota had a population of about 5.7 million in 2020, making it the 22nd-most populous U.S. state.
+According to the United States Census Bureau, in 2020 Minnesota had a population of about 5.7 million, making it the 22nd-most populous U.S. state.

-In the 2020–21 U.S. News & World Report survey, the Mayo Clinic ranked among the top four hospitals nationally in several specialized fields and was placed first on the best hospitals honor roll.
+In 2020, U.S. News & World Report ranked the Mayo Clinic as the top hospital in the country.

-Minnesota's fertility rate in 2021 was slightly below the replacement rate at 1.75.
+In 2021, Minnesota's fertility rate was slightly below the replacement rate at 1.75, though the state has maintained population growth through births and immigration.

-After a period of mostly divided government, in 2023, the DFL (Democratic–Farmer–Labor Party) gained control of all three branches of Minnesota's government and passed significant reforms in the legislative session.
+In 2023, the DFL (Democratic–Farmer–Labor Party) gained control of all three branches of Minnesota's government and passed significant reforms in the legislative session, moving the state in a progressive direction.

-Since 2023, the House and Senate in Minnesota have both had a slim DFL majority.
+Since 2023, both the Minnesota House and Senate have had a slim DFL majority.

-In 2024, Tim Walz was also Kamala Harris's running mate in the United States presidential election
+In 2024, Walz was also Kamala Harris's running mate in the United States presidential election.

-As of 2025, these were Minnesota's largest employers.
+As of 2025, the text refers to Minnesota's largest employers.

 The Ryder Cup is scheduled to return to the Hazeltine National Golf Club in 2028.